laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 | **Vector search**            | no                                                 | no                     | no                | no                           | yes                          |
 | **Stays in LaminDB lineage** | yes                                                | yes                    | yes               | yes                          | no                           |

-\* Post-ingest; excludes one-time setup cost of Iceberg and LanceDB.
 † Not persisted; session-scoped only.

 What LaminDB provides: